pallavikiragi/pallavikiragi.github.io/content/portfolio/work4.md

 image = ""
 showonlyimage = false
 date = "2016-11-05T19:50:47+05:30"
-title = "Internship works"
+title = "Work Experience"
 weight = 4
 +++

-These internships provided me with valuable hands-on training, allowing me to apply the theoretical knowledge I acquired during my academic studies.
+These companies/studios provided me with valuable hands-on training, allowing me to apply the theoretical knowledge I acquired during my academic studies.
 By working alongside professionals in the industry, I gained insight into real-world scenarios and developed a deeper understanding of the challenges and opportunities within my field.
 These internships helped me build a strong foundation for my future career and provided me with the necessary skills and networking opportunities to succeed in the professional world.
 <!--more-->

-Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
+## Indian Music Experience Museum
+<small>June 2023 - February 2024</small>

+During my experience at the museum, I actively engaged in the critical role of evaluating and refining exhibit spaces and interactive elements.
+I delved into the intricacies of designing diverse visitor experiences, considering factors such as mediums, spatial arrangements, and contextual relevance.

+<h3>Objectives</h3>

 A small river named Duden flows by their place and supplies it with the necessary regelialia.
 It is a paradisematic country, in which roasted parts of sentences fly into your mouth.